stakeme-team/story-validators-race/wave-2/submissions/JosephTran/submission-general-task-3.md

 <img src="https://raw.githubusercontent.com/Josephtran102/story-wave2-task3-grafana-dashboard/refs/heads/main/assests/Alert-rule.png" style="width: 100%; height: 100%; object-fit: cover;" />

-Conclusion
+#### #Conclusion:

-You now have a fully functional monitoring system for your node.
-This setup allows you to visualize system metrics, set up alerts, and gain insights into your node's performance.
-Remember to regularly check and update your monitoring setup to ensure it remains effective and secure.
+- You now have a fully functional monitoring system for your node.
+- This setup allows you to visualize system metrics, set up alerts, and gain insights into your node's performance.
+- Remember to regularly check and update your monitoring setup to ensure it remains effective and secure.

 This comprehensive guide should provide a solid foundation for setting up Grafana to monitor your node.
 It covers all the necessary steps from installation to configuration, and includes some basic troubleshooting and maintenance tips.